Skip to content

 Sahithyan's S2 — Data Structures and Algorithms

-A greedy algorithm used to find the shortest paths from a single source vertex to another vertices in a graph with non-negative edge weights.
+A greedy algorithm to find the shortest path from a single source vertex to all other nodes.
 Widely used in network routing and other optimization problems.

 1. Initialize the distance to the source vertex as 0 and all other vertices as infinity.